Introduction

 1. Money Matters:

 • Sail Boat Currency: the official currency is the Bahamian Dollar.
 Check out exchange rates.
-The Bahamian Dollar is presently at par with the U.S. dollar.
 Generally, both are accepted throughout the island To avoid ending up with a wallet full of mixed currency, you may choose to use only Bahamian or American dollars

 • Departure Tax: There is a $15.00 departure tax that you must pay as you leave the Island.
 Children under 6 are exempt.
 This is often included in your airfare.